pedroCConceicao/pedroCConceicao/README.md

 <details>
           <summary><h3>📜 Pedro's coding journey</h3></summary>
-          Junior developer and finishing high school.
+          Junior developer and studying Information Systems at UNA.
           <br><br>
           I have more than 3 years in the area, acquiring knowledge and experience and also participating of thousands of hackathons and game jam's.
-Currently, I master web development, Node.js and also Java.
+Currently, I master web development, using Angular and Java.
           <br><br>
-          By now, I am studying Cloud Computing and Docker.
+          By now, I am studying Cloud Computing and Kafka.
           <br><br>
           🎯 GameJam+ finalist (Team: Firerchy, Project: Moonstars)
           <br>
           🥉 Third place in "WE CODE WE CHANGE"(Uberlândia's Hackathon).
           <br>
-          🧠 Mentor at TECHERS - Escola de Tecnologia
+          🧠 Teacher at TECHERS - Escola de Tecnologia
 </details>

 #